rki-daki-fws/forecast-competition/submissions/README.md

 # Data submission instructions

 In the following section we will explain the process and requirements for a team to submit forcasts to the forecasting competition.
-All forecasts will be submitted to the [submissions/](./) folder as a parquet file follwing a predefined naming convention and data format.
+All forecasts will be submitted to a team-folder in the [submissions](./) folder as a parquet file follwing a predefined naming convention and data format.
 A detailed introduction of the naming convention and data format can be found below.
+For example the team `testTeam` will submit all results files to `submissions/testTeam/`

+To submit a forecast follwing steps are needed:
+* create a publicly available fork from this repository
+* in the submissions directory, create a new directory for your team
+* place all your forecasts in this directory
+* commit and push your changes
-After having added the forecasting results a pull request to the *submission* branch of the competition repository can be created.
+* open a pull request to the submit branch of the competition repository

-The submission will be checked and evaluated, if all requirements are met.
+Please make sure that
+* your commits show only added files, no changed or removed ones
+* all submission files adhere to the naming convention and format requirements If these requirements are met, your pull request will be automatically accepted and your submissions will be automatically evaluated and their scores added to the leaderboard.

 ## Example